 In Europe the voltage characteristic representing UVRT and OVRT requirements can change from country to country.
 The requirements defined in the RfG code are applicable to Power Generating Modules and not power generating units.
-However, it can be expected that if the generating unit can cope with the requirements in the proximity of its terminals, then the generating unit can fulfil the requirements at the point of connection to the grid unless between the generating unit and the point of connection are installed electrical components that will worsen the fault condition.
-In this second case additional verification can be carried out using validated models and correspondent simulation of the system.
+However, it can be reasonably stated that if the generating unit can cope with the requirements in the proximity of its terminals, then the generating unit can fulfil the requirements at the point of connection to the grid.